jerewill-cisco/intersight-splunk-addon/README.md

 ![Generate an API Key](images/generate_api_key.png)

 Most of the functionality will work with an API key having the system defined Read-Only role.
-But to get the Audit Logs while maintainig a least privilige access model, I would suggest that you create a custom role that includes the Read-Only and Audit Log Viewer privleges.
+But to get the Audit Logs while maintaining a least privilege access model, I would suggest that you create a custom role that includes the Read-Only and Audit Log Viewer privileges.
 Login to Intersight using this role to create the API key.

 ![Least-Privilige Role](images/role.png)